typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 That's it!
 You now have a cluster of three ConductR nodes ready to start running applications.
 ConductR comes with a `visualizer` sample application.
 Head over to the next section [[CLI|CLI]] to learn how to deploy visualizer application to your fresh ConductR cluster.

+## Starting and Stopping ConductR

+ConductR has been designed to be "always on".
+If you wish to use ConductR as a transient test environment that can be stopped and started at will (for example) then you must become familiar with [how to restart the entire cluster](ClusterTroubleshooting#Restarting-the-ConductR-Cluster).

 # EC2 Installation